Million Calorie March: The Movie: Events after the March

 Marino launched a career as a motivational speaker in early 2005, donating all of his fees and book sales to the non-profit foundation, Generation Excel.
 Additionally he formed a running team to train for the 109th Boston Marathon with pledges also going to Generation Excel.
 “My goal is to simply complete this because the winner will be shaved, showered, have his check cashed and be on the plane back to Kenya by the time we hit the finish line,” Marino told Fox 25 Morning News the morning of the race.
 He completed the 42.195 km race in 6 hours and 30 minutes.

 Shrink & Shrunk

 Marino also formed a business relationship with Psychologist and Wellness expert Dr. Howard Rankin.
-The pair recorded a radio pilot called The Shrink & The Shrunk and began making appearances together at seminars, conferences and health tours.
+The pair recorded a radio pilot called The Shrink & The Shrunk and began making appearances together at seminars, conferences and health tours across the country.

 Million Pound Meltdown (2005 & 2006)

 One year after the Million Calorie March concluded, Blue Cross Blue Shield of North-eastern Pennsylvania asked Marino to serve as spokesman and producer for a two-year awareness campaign aimed at inspiring Pennsylvania's residents to lose weight and adopt a healthier lifestyle.
 The Million Pound Meltdown reunited most of the original road team from the Million Calorie March.

 With obesity statistics running dangerously high in Pennsylvania, the “Meltdown” kicked off with a three-week tour of the area by Marino and his team including radio, print and TV stops.
 Walking through all 13 counties in Pennsylvania, Marino and his crew made three campaign stops per day speaking to audiences and leading walks around the anti-obesity theme.

 Throughout the “Meltdown”, Marino also hosted his own weekly TV segment called “Gary Weighs In” which aired on WBRE-TV (NBC affiliate) and WYOU (CBS affiliate).

 The “Meltdown” wrapped up at the end of 2006 with over 52,000 pounds lost by Pennsylvanians.
 The Meltdown participant's Primary care physicians confirmed the weight loss as part of the weight loss contest held in conjunction with the campaign.